 In an ongoing effort to systematically review academic and non-academic assessment at the College, it became apparent that not all departments and offices had a published mission statement.
-To encourage all units to develop and share a statement intended to guide their work and contribute to advancing the College's overall mission and goals, the College established a college-wide goal as part of the University's Performance Management Process (the PMP is discussed further below and later in this report) that all academic departments and programs will post their mission statement (or relevant link) to the College's assessment repository [12] by end of the 2016.
-The College's PMP focus goals (a set of annual goals established by the College as a supplement to the University-wide goals set forth in the PMP) is included in section C of QC's prospective PMP report for 2015-16 (Appendix D.5 [A109]).
-As is noted below and in our discussion of Standard V, nearly all departments have met this goal and we have several dozen mission statements collected and publicly available.
-To encourage further progress with this goal, in terms of revising outdated statements, and to ensure that departmental and program mission statements are well publicized, the College has revised its guidelines for academic program assessment to include a section about expectations for departmental mission statements (Appendix E.17 [A110]).
-We expect that these guidelines will help units that have not already done so, to articulate their distinct role in serving the College mission.
-The work of the Student Learning Outcomes Assessment Council, and other assessment bodies the College plans to form this year to strengthen its assessment infrastructure, should also help advance this goal.
-Meta data features built into the QC Assessment Document Repository (discussed in more detail in Section 5.1) facilitate regular monitoring of progress on our goal related to departmental and program mission statements.
+To encourage all units to develop and share a statement intended to guide their work and contribute to advancing the College's overall mission and goals, the College established a college-wide goal as part of the University's Performance Management Process (the PMP is discussed further below and later in this report) that all academic departments and programs will post their mission statement (or relevant link) to the College's assessment repository [20] by the end of 2016.
+The College's PMP focus goals (a set of annual goals established by the College as a supplement to the University-wide goals set forth in the PMP) are included in section C of QC's prospective PMP report for 2015-16 (Appendix D.1).
+As is noted below and in our discussion of Standard V, nearly all departments have met this goal, and we have several dozen mission statements collected and available to the QC community.
+To encourage further progress with this goal, in terms of revising outdated statements, and to ensure that departmental and program mission statements are well publicized, the College has revised its guidelines for academic program assessment to include a section about expectations for departmental mission statements (Appendix E.1).
+We expect that these guidelines will help units that have not already done so to articulate their distinct role in serving the College mission.
+The work of the Student Learning Outcomes Assessment Council should also help advance this goal.
+Metadata features built into the QC Assessment Document Repository (discussed in more detail in Section 5.1) facilitate regular monitoring of progress on our goal related to departmental and program mission statements.
 The College will extend this goal to non-academic departments next year as it continues to develop its program of assessment of administrative and student services units.